Bureau of Primary Health Care: National Hansen's Disease Program

-The National Hansen's Disease Program have been providing care and treatment for Hansen's disease (leprosy) and related conditions since 1921.
 Currently, the National Hansen's Disease (Leprosy) Clinical Center is located at Ochsner Medical Center in Baton Rouge, Louisiana.
 It is "the only facility in the United States devoted to diagnosis, treatment, and research concerning Hansen's disease."
+The National Hansen's Disease Program is the major source of direct patient care, clinician training and research in the field of Hansen's Disease and related leprous conditions.
 The Clinical Center states that it offers:

 The National Hansen's Disease (Leprosy) Research Program at the Louisiana State University School of Veterinary Medicine in Baton Rouge is a research center that "conducts and supports research in the causes, diagnosis, prevention and cure of Hansen's disease and tuberculosis — aimed at the global elimination of Hansen's disease (leprosy)."
 The research program maintains the world's only M. leprae-infected armadillo colony.
 Twenty-three people work at the Research Program.